linnarsson-lab/loom-viewer/docs/loom_format.md

 The result is a DataFrame with a single column index, and with extra columns on the left corresponding to the row attributes.
 This format is sometimes called Pandas [long format](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.melt.html), and is suitable for plotting e.g. with [Seaborn](http://stanford.edu/~mwaskom/software/seaborn/).

+#### Add attributes and data

+##### Set the values of an attribute

+    set_attr(name, values, axis = 0)

+You must specify the axis (0 for rows, 1 for columns).
+A new attribute will be created if it doesn't exist.

+##### Set an attribute by projecting the values of an existing attribute

+    set_attr_bydict(name, fromattr, dict, axis = 0, default = None)
+       name        - name of the new attribute (can be same as fromattr) fromattr    - the attribute to project from dict        - the mapping of values in fromattr to new values axis        - the axis (0 for rows, 1 for columns) default     - default to use for values not in dict (if default == None, keep original value)

+This can be used for example to fix typos in attribute values (e.g. by mapping 'mircoglia' to 'microglia').

+##### Extend the dataset with new columns

+    add_columns(submatrix, col_attrs)

+You need to supply a submatrix of N rows and M columns, where N is equal to the existing row count.
+You must also supply column attributes (as a dictionary) corresponding to all the existing column attributes, and with exactly M values each of the same type as the corresponding existing attribute.
+The new data will be appended and saved to disk.